minienv/minienv/README.md

 where they can experiment with just about any technology, as long as it can run in a container.

 ### Watch the Video
-You can watch this video for an overview on how the minienv web application works:<br />
+Watch this video for an overview on how minienv works:<br />
 [https://youtu.be/PtvYWO_5pFk](https://youtu.be/PtvYWO_5pFk)

 ### How do I set up minienv?